tinyclub/linux-lab/boards/arm/ebf-imx6ull/README.md

 ## Configure your board

-Please connect the board to your host via usb cable and ethernet cable, then boot it and run:
+Please connect the board to your host via usb cable and ethernet cable, then login:

-    $ make boot
+    $ make login
     ...
     npi login: debian
     Password: temppwd    <== default password, will be changed to linux-lab